Policy on Auditing Courses

 3. Must take and pass all safety tests associated with the course in order to retain laboratory privileges;

-4. Receive a grade of “AU” unless withdrawn from the course.
-If the student withdrawals from the course, a grade of "W" will be given.
+4. Receive a grade of “AU” unless they withdraw from the course.
+If the student withdraws from the course, a grade of "W" will be given.
 The grade will be reported on the grade report and transcript.
 The audited course will not be used to determine “good standing” or satisfactory progress.
 Auditing consists of the privilege of hearing and observing only, with no active participation, such as submitting papers, taking part in class discussions or receiving a grade or credit for the course.

 5. May take the course for credit after auditing if approved by their school’s designated dean;